loggerhead-instruments/weft/TERMS.md

 ## 5. Third-Party Services

-Weft integrates with third-party services including Haikubox, Visual Crossing, and Open-Meteo.
+Weft integrates with third-party services including Haikubox, Visual Crossing, NOAA, Anthropic, and Supabase.
 Your use of these services through Weft is subject to their respective terms of service.
 We are not responsible for the availability, accuracy, or terms of third-party services.

 ## 6. Haikubox Integration